Nazlbit/math3d/README.md

 This is library written in C++ which contains some useful structures and functions that are based on linear algebra and are commonly used in computer graphics.
+Library provides an easy way to do vector dot products, cross products, vector-matrix multiplications and many more.
+Structures:
-Structures: vector2, vector3, vector4, matrix2, matrix3, matrix4.
+	vector2, vector3, vector4, matrix2, matrix3, matrix4.
 Functions:
 	//Function creates rotation matrix to rotate 3D vector along the Z axis at an angle "angle". matrix4 RotationMatrixZ(float angle);